 The Banyan Tree Bintan has Rainforest Seaview Villas, Rainforest Oceanview Villas, Ocean Villas on the Rocks, with outdoor jacuzzis, and Rainforest Oceanview 2 Bedroom Villas with outdoor pools.
 All rooms are facing the sea and beach and have magnificent views that are void of all the containerships that pollute Singapore waters and sea views.

 The villas are large, with enough space to have a dance, and fabulous bathrooms with sunken sea view bathtubs.
-Sandro had welcomed us into an Ocean Villas on the Rocks, the most romantic of the villas, perfect for a private and rewarding time together.
+Sandro had welcomed us into an Ocean Villa on the Rocks, similar some of the other overwater villas in Asia I have stayed at, but one the most romantic of the villas, perfect for a private and rewarding time together.
 But, what stuck with me the most, was the long list of small details that paid testimony to Banyan Tree’s long standing play in the hospitality business: They know what guests want and have anticipated the feedback over the years.

 The His and Hers vanity sinks had separate amenity wash bags with a personalized male and female selection of items.
 There were comfortable and high quality sleepers and embroidered thick and fluffy towels.
 Before getting into bed, we lit the oil lamp with a simple candle and the matches provided.
 How many times one gets such amenities only to realize there is no match to light the tea candle?
 The oil is changed every day with a different theme, from relaxing to refreshing.
 The smells were all just divine.